-The RTTP curriculum was developed in the 1990s at Barnard College, and has now been implemented by faculty at hundreds colleges and universities in the U.S. and abroad.
+The RTTP curriculum was developed in the 1990s at Barnard College.
+It has now been implemented by faculty at hundreds colleges and universities in the U.S. and abroad.

-The Reacting Consortium is holding its third Winter Conference, hosted at the University of Georgia, January 18-19, 2019.
+The Reacting Consortium is holding its third Winter Conference at the University of Georgia January 18-19, 2019.